Frequently Asked Questions

 Who’s behind keep clark ranch wild (KCRW)?

-We are a group of Park City residents who are advocating to preserve open space and place affordable housing where it makes sense.
+Park City residents advocating to preserve open designated space and support affordable housing where it makes sense.

 what is the goal of kcrw?